 Note that the SDP-based negotiation of the reporting of VoIP metrics via RTCP XR as defined in [RFC 3611] does not impact the minimal reporting of VoIP metrics via Sender Reports (SR) and Receiver Reports (RR) described in [RFC 3550].
-These shall be provided by UEs, subject to RTCP bandwidth constraints defined in [RFC 3556].
+Sender Reports and Receiver Reports MUST be provided by UEs, subject to RTCP bandwidth constraints defined in [RFC 3556].